HelloWorldLTY/HelloWorldLTY.github.io/_pages/cv.md

 Miscellaneous
 ======
-* I enjoy reading history books and science fictions!.
+* I enjoy reading history books and science fictions.
 * I love dogs.
 They are cute!

 <!--